PahlGreg/mermaid_glap_my_code/README.md

     - Function to find the max peaks within a timeframe
     - cross correlates headtmap and other plots to analyse resulty
     - Plot map with amplitudes on to analyse spacial
-  -space_time_plot: Takes Fredricks idea of 3 plots to analyse the time domain of array, spacially (done on qgis), havent done the last by combining the 2 into a score
+  - space_time_plot: Takes Fredricks idea of 3 plots to analyse the time domain of array, spacially (done on qgis), havent done the last by combining the 2 into a score
     - uses the catagorises already contained in folders and reads names to create clasified stream
-    - plots timeoline of classification with sybols -For the spacedomain Making_QGIS_GEOJSON does that then you can put into QGIS and add the converted to csv labelled st
+    - plots timeoline of classification with sybols
+  - For the spacedomain Making_QGIS_GEOJSON does that then you can put into QGIS and add the converted to csv labelled st